Nvidia reveals Omniverse Enterprise for simulating products and worlds

 Huang said that the Omniverse is built on Nvidia’s entire body of work, letting people simulated shared virtual 3D worlds that obey the worlds of physics.

-“The science-fiction metaverse is near,” he said in a keynote speech.
+“The science fiction metaverse is near,” he said in a keynote speech.
 “One of the most important parts of Omniverse is that it obeys the laws of physics.”

 The Omniverse is a virtual tool that allows engineers to collaborate.
 It was inspired by the science fiction concept of the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
 The project started years ago as a proprietary Nvidia project called Holodeck, named after the virtual reality simulation in Star Trek.
-But it morphed into a more ambitious industry-wide effort based on the plumbing made possible by Pixar’s Universal Scene Description (USD) technology for making its movies.
-Nvidia has spent years and hundreds of millions of dollars on it, said Richard Kerris, Nvidia media and entertainment general manager, in a press briefing.
+But it morphed into a more ambitious industry-wide effort based on the plumbing made possible by the Universal Scene Description (USD) technology Pixar developed for making its movies.
+Nvidia has spent years and hundreds of millions of dollars on the project, said Richard Kerris, Nvidia media and entertainment general manager, in a press briefing.

 Omniverse debuted in beta form in December.
 More than 17,000 users have tested it since then, and now the company is making the Omniverse available as a subscription service for enterprises.
 It’s just the kind of thing that engineers need during the pandemic to work on complex projects remotely.

 BMW Group, Ericsson, Foster + Partners, and WPP are using Omniverse.
-It has application support from Bentley Systems, Adobe, Autodesk, Epic Games, ESRI, Graphisoft, Trimble, McNeel & Associates, Blender, Marvelous Designer, Reallusion and Wrnch.
+It has application support from Bentley Systems, Adobe, Autodesk, Epic Games, ESRI, Graphisoft, Trimble, Robert McNeel & Associates, Blender, Marvelous Designer, Reallusion, and Wrnch.

 And support comes from the likes of Asus, Boxx Technologies, Cisco, Dell Technologies, HP, Lenovo, and Supermicro.
 More than 400 enterprises are going to use the new version for enterprises starting this summer.
 It comes with enterprise support for fully established enterprises, Kerris said.